theupdateframework/python-tuf/tuf/client/README.md

 # a specific role (i.e., 'targets/django').

 # Refresh the metadata of the top-level roles (i.e., Root, Targets, Release, Timestamp).
 updater.refresh()

+# Update the 'targets/django' role, and determine the target files that have changed.
-# Refresh the minimum metadata needed to download the target files of a specified
+# targets_of_role() refreshes the minimum metadata needed to download the target files
-# role (e.g., R1->R4->django, where R2 and R3 are excluded).
-The metadata for 'django'
+# of the specified role (e.g., R1->R4->R5, where R2 and R3 are excluded).
-# is also excluded, and expected to be updated by targets_of_role().
-updater.refresh_targets_metadata_chain('targets/django')

-# Update the file information of all the target files of the 'targets/django' role,
-# and determine which target files have changed.
 targets_of_django = updater.targets_of_role('targets/django')
 updated_targets = updater.updated_targets(targets_of_django, destination_directory)